BAkinmarin/filmreview/README.md

 As a user, I want to be presented with a punchy but well presented list of films, so that I can choose the reviews I want to read in more detail.

+As a user, I want to be able to search for a specific film review and view comments from other visitors.

 ### Site Admin

 As a site admin, I want to be able to create a draft, then finish and post at a later stage.